guilhermeconceicao/guilhermeconceicao/README.md

 # Hi there 👋

-Hello, nice to meet you, I'm Guilherme and I started in this world with 16 years old.
-During this time, I faced several challenges and learned many technologies, beyond understand the developer's role in business analysis.
+Hello, nice to meet you, I'm Guilherme and I started in technology world with 16 years old.
+During this time, I faced several challenges and learned many technologies.

 ### SKILLS AND TOOLS
 - Azure Blob Storage